Get insider access

 Yes

-The ASUS VG27AQL1A has mediocre out-of-the-box accuracy.
-It has an sRGB mode but it doesn't clamp colors to the sRGB color space, so they're over-saturated, which isn't ideal for photo editing.
+This monitor has mediocre accuracy before calibration.
+It has an sRGB mode, but it doesn't clamp colors to the sRGB color space, so they're oversaturated.
 Most colors are slightly inaccurate, but the white balance and color temperature are both good.
-The gamma follows the target sRGB curve well, but some dark scenes are too dark.
-The sRGB mode locks most picture settings, and even changing the Picture Mode to 'Racing' doesn't improve the accuracy.
+Gamma follows the target sRGB curve well, but some dark scenes are too dark.
+The sRGB mode locks most picture settings, and even changing the Picture Mode to 'Racing' doesn't improve accuracy, as you can see here.

 9.7